3r3n-n/3r3n-n.github.io/_posts/2021-07-05-encoraacademy-week-13.md

 Testing is still a new world for me but I am glad for what I have recently learned about it because before that it was almost a complete black box.

-I submitted the PR for this improvement a couple of hours ago so I hope that soon I know if I need to do something else or if it is ready to be merged.
+I [created the PR](https://github.com/nukeop/nuclear/pull/1006) for this improvement a couple of hours ago so I hope that soon I know if I need to do something else or if it is ready to be merged.